rislah/gis-ee-tallinn-speed/README.md

 # gis-ee-tallinn-speed
 > Pulls live data from https://gis.ee/tallinn/ and calculates the distance travelled and speed in relation to the previous GPS coordinates using PostGis.

-Since there's no information in what intervals it pulls live GPS data and how stale the geojson endpoint is, then the speed could sometimes be absurdly high.
+Since there's no information how fast it gets live GPS coordinates (besides the geojson endpoint refreshing with new data every 5 seconds), then the speed could sometimes be absurdly high.

 ### Deployment
 docker-compose.yml - development environment